jamie1016jamie1016/object_detection_webapp/README.md

 # Full Stack Developer Coding Test - Object Detection and CRUD API

 ## Overview
-This project demonstrates a full-stack application using **Python** and **Flask**, with image processing, object detection, and CRUD operations.
-It allows users to upload images of shelves, detects products using a pre-trained YOLO model, and manages product information through a RESTful API.
+This project is a full-stack web application utilizing **Python** and **Flask** to integrate image processing, object detection, and CRUD operations.
+Users can upload images of shelves to detect products using a pre-trained YOLO model and manage product information through a RESTful API.

 ---

 ## Features
-1. **Object Detection:**
+1. **Object Detection**:
-   - Detects objects on shelves using YOLO (You Only Look Once) model.
+   - Uses the YOLO (You Only Look Once) model to detect objects on shelves.
-   - Bounding boxes are drawn on the image to highlight detected products.
+   - Draws bounding boxes on the uploaded images to highlight detected products.

-2. **CRUD API:**
+2. **CRUD API**:
-   - Flask-based API to create, retrieve, update, and delete product information.
+   - RESTful API built with Flask to manage product information.
+   - Supports creating, retrieving, updating, and deleting products.
    - Product data includes name, price, and stock status.

-3. **Augmented Reality Simulation:**
+3. **Augmented Reality Simulation**:
-   - Overlays product information on the detected objects in the image.
+   - Overlays product information on detected items.
-   - Simulates AR by displaying product details (price, availability) next to the detected items.
+   - Simulates an AR experience by displaying product details (price, availability) next to detected products.

 ---

 ## Requirements
-Before you start, ensure you have the following installed:
+Ensure you have the following installed before starting:
 - **Python 3.11.9**
 - **pip** (Python package manager)